-We need to get our children walking and cycling to and from school as much as possible!
+We need to get our children walking and cycling as much as possible!

 New evidence has surfaced that children are at a higher risk of exposure to air pollution inside cars because the levels of these toxins are often higher inside vehicles than outside, according to professor Sir David King (chief scientific adviser to the UK government and honorary science adviser for the British Lung Foundation).
 When compared to the exposure of those who walk or cycle in the same urban areas, people inside cars had a much higher exposure.
 Scientists have long agreed that air pollution damages children’s lungs and increases the risk of asthma, but recent research also indicates it impairs children’s ability to learn and may deteriorate their DNA.
 Prof Sir David King encourages walking and biking as a much healthier alternative.
 We agree!

 “Children sitting in the backseat of vehicles are likely to be exposed to dangerous levels [of air pollution]…You may be driving a cleaner vehicle but your children are sitting in a box collecting toxic gases from all the vehicles around you.” – Prof Sir David King

 Air quality is dependent on the concentration of air pollutants present in the the air that we breathe.
 Some of the most concerning pollutants are Ground-level Ozone (O3), Fine Particulate Matter (PM2.5), and Nitrogen Dioxide (NO2).
 Air contaminants are a result of the combustion of fossil fuels, in activities such as industrial emissions, vehicle emissions, and coal and gas-fired plants, as well as burning of materials like wood and waste.